 User Interface

-Explantation :
+Explanations :

+This app is an slang translator.
+It takes English slang word and give a translation in French and vice versa

 Home page :

-This is the home page of the application you just have to tap on the screen to open the app
+This is the home page of the app.

+Tap on the screen to open the app

-Then you can have access to the application
+Then you can have access the app :

-This application is in two part .
-First part with datas which are already stored and the second part the place where you can add your own datas.
+There are two parts in the application: The first one contains data that are already stored while the second one can be used to add your own data

-First part :
+Presentation of the first interface :

+In this first interface, a list of pre-recorded slang words appears in alphabetical order, as observed in the following screen shots

 ²²

-As you can see, there are two activity in function of the language : English to French and French to English.

-You can have access to each of these activities thanks to the double arrow located at the top right of the screen.
+From the icon « double arrow » located in the top right corner of the screen, you can choose which language “French or English”, you want to translate

-When you clicked on one of these words there is a definition appears :
+When you click on one of these words, a full definition is given in the other language .
+For instance :

-This is what you can see when you click on a word.
+This is what you can see when you click on a given word.

-The arrow at the top left of the screen return the user to the previous activity
+The arrow at the top left of the screen returns the user to the previous screen

-“ADD” button is an access to the place where you add your own translation.
+The “ADD” button is an access to a new screen in which you can add your own translation, if you are not satisfied by the one which is given.

-Second Part :
+Second Part of the app:

 Here we can see many elements :

 First, we can still find the double arrow.
-It have the same use than the other in the first part.
-You can have access to the second activity “French to English”
+It has the same function as the previous one described in the first part.
+By clicking on it, you can have access to the second activity “French to English”

-We can see a garbage to delete the word if we make a mistake or if we don’t want the word anymore

-The garbage at the top of the screen is a to delete all the word in our activity
+The trash at the top right of the screen can be used to delete all the words you have registered in our activity

+The “Big” trash icon, next to the entered word is used to delete a word that contains a spelling mistake or that you do not want to see anymore

-The “BACK” button return the user to the place where the data are already stored
+The “BACK” button returns the user to the first interface

-The button “+” at the bottom left of the screen is to add a new word
+The “+” button at the bottom left of the screen can be used to add a new word

-You still can click on the word to get it in a new activity
+You can still click on the word to get it in a new activity

-This is what you have when you want to add a new word
+This is what you have on the screen when you have clicked on the ‘+’ button to add a new word

-When the user click on the button back or cancel, he comes back to the previous activity
+When the user clicks on the button back or cancel, he comes back to the previous activity

-The save button allow user to add a word in a data base.
+The save button allows the user to add a word in the data base.

 Documentation

-As I said before, my app is in 2 parts but it was not like that in the beginning.
-In the beginning I had the idea to do a list of buttons.
-The idea was to create many buttons.
-Some of these buttons would have been visible.
-Thus, these button would have had information’s that were already stored.
-Then, when a user wanted to add a word, I would like to put a new information, I wanted to set the visibility to “true” and add the new information.
+As I said before, my app contains two different parts, but this was not my first idea.
+At the beginning I wanted to create a list of multiple buttons.
+Some of them would have been visible and the others not.
+The invisible button would have been here to add new data.
+Thus, Thus, these invisible buttons would have been in the app to add new information .
+Then, when a user wanted to add a word, I would like to put a new information in one of these neutral button ( button with no information) and set their visibility to “true”.

-I have begun this by using a “ ScrollingView” and different buttons.
-But when I have made that, I did not really like what it looked like.
-Moreover, I did not like the fact that people could not add as much datas as they wanted.
-Then I have changed my mind.
+I have started to use a “Scrolling View” to set up my first idea and then different buttons were added.
+But when I achieved that, I did not really like how it looked like.
+Moreover, I was not satisfied by the fact that people would not be able to add any new words they learnt and to enter as much data as they wanted.
+Then I changed my mind.